awwad-hamza/ROS2-Base-for-Duckiebot-Hardware/README.md

 ## 🦆 About

-ROS2 Base for Duckiebot Hardware is a pre-configured ROS 2 Foxy environment optimized for the duckiebot DB21M robotics platform running on the NVIDIA Jetson Nano Developer Kit.
+ROS2 Base for Duckiebot Hardware is a pre-configured ROS 2 Humble environment optimized for the duckiebot DB21M robotics platform running on the NVIDIA Jetson Nano Developer Kit.
 It provides a ready-to-use setup that streamlines development, deployment, and experimentation with ROS 2 on embedded systems.

 ## SD Card Preparation for Jetson Nano Developer Kit